 Seattle, WA may have a higher cost of living then other places, but, it also has a higher average starting salary.
 High-tech industries are among the top employers here along with healthcare which makes up 20% of employment.

 There has been a recent population explosion in Charlotte, NC.
 With a low cost of living and decent starting salary, this is a great location for new job seekers.
-The largest industries are motor sports, defense, and banking.
+The largest industries are motorsports, defense, and banking.

 It may, or may not be surprising that Texas is home to more than one city about to explode with industry.
 San Antonio has a growing cyber security and IT focus.

 Dallas and Fort Worth, though the unemployment rates are still a little high, have growing tech, manufacturing, airline and telecommunications industries.
 Home to NASA research stations, Houston has great job outlook in aerospace, manufacturing, and “green” energy.
-Many tech giants, such as; IBM, Apple, Dell and Google have offices in Austin, TX, making it an appealing place for those with both tech and biotech degrees.

 Washington, DC is a Mecca for anyone determined to make an impact in the government sector.
 There is a lot of potential in both the public and private sectors, with many very high starting salaries.

-Depending on your specific needs, savings and lifestyle, some places may be more or less appealing then others.
+Depending on your specific needs, savings and lifestyle, some places may be more or less appealing than others.
 Thanks to the internet, it is possible to apply for jobs and take virtual tours of just about every city in the US.
 This list is meant as a starting point, ultimately, it is important to take a look at what you want in a home and what ranks highest on your list of importance.